Although geared to education in the U.S., these ideas are relevant for all countries as it provides a guide to develop literacy for all.

-Mary Gale Budzisz and Cap Lee have a combined 90+ years asking parents, kids and teachers the questions others were afraid to ask.
-From this information they implemented the Milwaukee Village School in 1995 and wrote two books about the needs of todays students.
+Cap Lee has 50 years asking parents, kids and teachers the questions others were afraid to ask.
+From this information we implemented the Milwaukee Village School in 1995 and wrote three books about the needs of todays students.
 Information is from those in the trenches.

 For the want of nothing more.......
 Says it all.
 Charles White , after struggling through a NCLB style school, got involved in the Job Corp at Muhlenberg Career Development Center in Greenville KY.
 And the results: